spederiva/whatsapp-to-slack/README.md

 python src/main.py -source samples/conversations.txt -channel SAMPLE -datesep=. -formatdatetime=%d.%m.%Y\ %H:%M
 ```

-This creates a file named `OUTPUT-conversations.csv` in the 'samples' folder, which can be imported to Slack.
+Both examples create a file named `OUTPUT-conversations.csv` in the 'samples' folder, which can be imported to Slack.

 ### How to Import